Frustrating, isn’t it?

 Get With the Program

-By providing the proper training and reinforcement, you can dramatically improve the security behaviors of your users, and turn what used to be a liability into your last line of defense against threat actors.
+By delivering the right training and ongoing reinforcement, you can transform users from a potential liability into your strongest line of defense against threat actors.

-So instead of obsessing over the last 0.1% of phishing emails that make it through your filter, start building up your human firewall.
+Rather than obsessing over the last fraction of phishing emails that slip through your filters, focus on strengthening your human firewall.